 Understanding terrorism as a political crime.
 Focus is on the historical aspect of terrorism and how the use of terrorism as a tool of the weak has evolved from its use by the Jews in Roman times, by radical ancient Muslims, and then to its current contextual use by the French, Russian, Irish, and Basque movements and finally the modern radical Islamic terrorist groups.
-Various methods of attack from ancient poisons to modern bombing techniques culminating with the aircraft used during the attacks of 9/11 will be compared and contrasted to symmetrical and other asymmetrical forms of social psychology and religious aspects of terrorist group recruiting and formation to give the student a well-rounded understanding of the use of terrorism as a tool or tactic.
+Various methods of attack from ancient poisons to modern bombing techniques culminating with the aircraft used during the attacks of 9/11 will be compared and contrasted to symmetrical and other asymmetrical forms of combat.